Avian Influenza

 • Both the CDC and USDA are providing updated information on positive detections of H5N1 across the country.

-• Statewide bird testing and monitoring by the Washington State Department of Agriculture and the Washington Department of Fish and Wildlife occur as needed.
+• Statewide bird and other animal testing and monitoring by the Washington State Department of Agriculture and the Washington Department of Fish and Wildlife occur as needed.

-How does avian influenza spread from birds to people?
+How does avian influenza spread from birds and animals to people?

-Bird flu infections in people are rare and most commonly occur after prolonged contact with infected birds while not wearing appropriate personal protective equipment.
+Bird flu infections in people are rare and most commonly occur after prolonged contact with infected birds or other animals while not wearing appropriate personal protective equipment.

 How can my backyard birds spread flu?